 - Takes longer to grow

-- May need additional nurturing
+- It may need additional nurturing

-- You have to plant during the “right” time for the specific plant
+- You have to plant during the “right” time for the specific plant.

 How often you water your garden depends on your season, region, and location.